 Resource management software can automate much of the capacity planning process, making it easier and faster for businesses to accurately picture their current and future needs.

 Among many best practices, we are listing effective practices.

 1. Ensure you have a clear understanding of your system requirements.
 That includes understanding your desired uptime, peak loads, anticipated growth, etc.

 2. Work with vendors to understand their capabilities and limitations.
-Make sure you know what they can realistically provide in terms of resources and assistance.
+Make sure you know what they can provide regarding resources and assistance.

 3. Run load tests on your systems to get a realistic picture of performance under real-world conditions.
 That will help you identify potential bottlenecks and capacity issues before they cause problems in production.